 To receive financial aid for the fall semester, returning students must apply by April 15th of the preceding year.
 Applications for assistance received after the deadline cannot be guaranteed an award.

 The Office of Enrollment of the seminary works in conjunction with the Moravian College Financial Aid Office to process financial aid for seminary students.
-For more information about financial aid, contact Angela Colon-Rivera in the Office of Enrollment (email@example.com, 610-861-1512).
+For more information about financial aid, contact David DeRemer in the Office of Enrollment (email@example.com, 610-861-1512).